Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Layers/Export tiles/README.md

 ## How it works

+1. Create a map and set its `minScale` to 1e7.
+This will reduce the size of the exported tile package so that it takes less time to download.
-1. Create an `AGSExportTileCacheTask`, passing in the URL of the tiled layer.
+2. Create an `AGSExportTileCacheTask`, passing in the URL of the tiled layer.
-2. Create default `AGSExportTileCacheParameters` for the task, specifying the area of interest, minimum scale and maximum scale.
+3. Create default `AGSExportTileCacheParameters` for the task, specifying the area of interest, minimum scale and maximum scale.
-3. Use the parameters and a path to create an `AGSExportTileCacheJob` from the task.
+4. Use the parameters and a path to create an `AGSExportTileCacheJob` from the task.
-4. Start the job, and when it completes successfully, get the resulting `AGSTileCache`.
+5. Start the job, and when it completes successfully, get the resulting `AGSTileCache`.
-5. Use the tile cache to create an `AGSArcGISTiledLayer` and display it in the map.
+6. Use the tile cache to create an `AGSArcGISTiledLayer` and display it in the map.

 ## Relevant API